lartpang/ZoomNet/readme.md

 ## Changelog

+* 2022-03-05:
+    - Update weights and results links.
+    - Fixed some bugs.
 * 2022-03-04:
     - Initialize the repository.
     - Add the model and configuration file for SOD.

 ## Usage